-Dr. Tameka Ellington - CEO/Founder of Entirety Incorporated, Motivational Speaker, Scholar, and 1st Generation Advocate.
-She is the author of Make Fear Your Superpower, a witty and real memoir that speaks to the inner courage that we all possess.
-She helps individuals increase their confidence and realize the power that they have inside.
-She is dedicated to helping others face their fears and live a fulfilling balanced life.
-Her mantra is, “Live Your Full Life!”
+Dr. Tameka Ellington-CEO/Founder of the 1st Generation Revolutionaries Movement-is a Professional Development Strategist & Personal Growth Expert for first generation college students & young professionals.
+She is author of Make Fear Your Superpower, a witty and real memoir that speaks to the inner courage that we all possess.
+Dr. Tameka helps individuals increase their confidence and realize the power that they have inside.
+Her mantra is, “Revolutionize your thinking!”

 Dr. Tameka started out her career as a fashion designer working for large corporations such as Abercrombie and Fitch.
 After, several years of working in the fashion industry, she had a calling to teach.
-She has served as a Fashion Design Professor/Scholar for Kent State University for 14 years.
-She had the honor of serving as Director for Diversity Initiatives for a team of over 1,800 people (faculty, staff and students).
-She is currently serving as Associate Dean for the College of the Arts.
-Dr. Tameka has 28+ scholarly presentations and 20+ non-academic keynote presentations.
+She has served as a Fashion Design Professor/Scholar for Kent State University for 15 years; and has had the honor of serving as Director for Diversity Initiatives for a team of over 1,800 people (faculty, staff and students).
+Dr. Tameka has mentored hundreds of first generation college students and high school students.

 First-generation college students come equipped with fear, impostor syndrome and struggles that others don’t have to face.
 However, first-generation people have a tenacity and resilience that I refer to as their “fire.”
 That First-Gen Fire is unmatched!
 As a first-generation student, I know this all too well.
 It is a constant battle on the inside of our minds.
 According to verywellfamily.com.
 5 of the biggest challenges are 1) lack of knowledge about the college experience, 2) guilt, 3) finances and social life, 4) support from home, and 5) fitting in on campus [and/or corporate environments].
 The National Association of Colleges and Employers list common barriers for first gen students are low self-efficacy, feelings of not belonging/impostor syndrome and simply a lack of a professional network.
 “During the session the audience will have an amazing experience finding and /or recharging their fire and reframing their mindset.
 Tools that will be offered are: